All Episodes

 There's no evidence of any of this stuff of Donald Trump going back on what he campaigned for.

-of her her idea of how President uh elect Trump should handle this.
+But I wanted to get Jessica's kind of her idea of how President-elect Trump should handle this.

-So thank you for joining me Jessica.
+So thank you for joining me, Jessica.

-Glad to be here Jonathan.
+Glad to be here, Jonathan.

 So what do you think?

-Uh what do you how do you think he is gonna handle the country's immigration crisis um is it going to be in line with what he campaigned on?
+Is it going to be in line with what he campaigned on?

 How much compromise is there going to have to be on this?

-Because there will always be some compromise.
+There will always be some compromise.

 Well, sure.